L.E.K. CONSULTING INTERVIEWS & CULTURE

 L.E.K.
 CONSULTING HISTORY

-An offshoot of Bain & Company, L.E.K. was founded in 1983 in London, England by James Lawrence (the client handler), Iain Evans (the analyst) and Richard Koch (the commercial one), three partners from Bain & Company’s London office who had a vision to build something on their own.
+An offshoot of Bain & Company, L.E.K. was founded in 1983 in London, England by James Lawrence (the client handler), Iain Evans (the analyst) and Richard Koch (the commercial one), three partners from Bain & Company’s London office who had the vision to build something on their own.
 So instead of naming themselves Lawrence, Evans and Koch, they broke all the rules and called themselves L.E.K., which is consulting badassery of the highest order.

 From the beginning, the founders said L.E.K. was going to be a leading global firm and that they were never going to compromise.
 With all the best intentions in the world, however, it wasn’t always plain sailing.
 According to Iain Evans, L.E.K.
 Chairman, the early days were so lean, they thought the company wasn’t going to make it.
 Without the help of two of his close friends, Evans contends, L.E.K. would have failed.